Mandalay Bay Tram

 The Mandalay Bay Tram is a 2749 ft people mover that opened on April 9, 1999 on the Las Vegas Strip in Paradise, Nevada.
 It was constructed to connect three gaming hotels belonging to the MGM Mirage Group.
 The line carries passengers from the major Tropicana – Las Vegas Boulevard intersection, via the Excalibur Hotel and Casino and Luxor Hotel to the Mandalay Bay Resort and Casino at the southern end.

-The dual-track system is cable driven and free for the public to use.
-The eastern track has intermediate station stops.
-The western track only has stops at either end of the line – Mandalay Bay and Excalibur.
-If only one train is running, it is the eastern track and it runs express to Mandalay Bay going south, but makes all stops returning north.
-During peak periods when both trains are running, they will both stop at all stations along its track.
+The dual-track system is cable-driven and free for the public to use.
+The western track has intermediate station stops.
+The eastern track only has stops at either end of the line – Mandalay Bay and Excalibur.
+If only one train is running, it is the western track and it runs express to Mandalay Bay going south, but makes all stops returning north.
+During peak periods when both trains are running, the western track will stop at all stations along its track, while the eastern track provides express service.

 Description

 The Mandalay Bay Tram is a Cable Liner Shuttle installation consisting of an elevated 2749 ft guideway with two completely independent shuttle systems running side-by-side.

 The guideway alignment passes above street level at a height of between 16 and 26 ft.
 One system serves all four stations along the route, while the other provides an express link between the two end stations.

 Each system consists of one train with five cars.
-The individual cars carry 32 passengers each, thus each train has a total capacity of 160 passengers.
+The individual cars carry 32 passengers each; thus each train has a total capacity of 160 passengers.
 System 1 carries 1,300 passengers per hour per direction (pphpd) and has four stations; system 2 carries 1,900 pphpd, and has two stations (and four passengers per square meter).
 The trains run back empty in the opposite direction between each passenger-carrying run.
 In the first year of operation, the system carried approximately 21 million passengers.
 The train cars are firmly attached to a haul rope and run on pneumatic tires to ensure extremely quiet operation.
 The train can reach a travel speed of 36 km/h and the guideway is an open, modular steel tube truss structure.
 The custom train design is one of the highlights; the trains have been filmed for television commercials, and the Mandalay Bay Group patented the design.